clemdesign/grav-plugin-social-seo-metatags/README.md

 `taxonomy.enabled` e.g. "Use Taxonomy Keywords" allow you to use Keywords of Taxonomy for Meta-Tags.

 `page_content.enabled` e.g. "Use Page Content Keywords" allow you to use Keywords of page content (`<strong>` and `<em>`) for Meta-Tags.

+`breadcrumb` e.g. "Use SEO Breadcrumb" allow you to integrate JSON-LD script SEO tag in your page.

 ## Associate Twitter account